 Repair scope should match the failure

 A pipe boot repair should identify which component failed and what surrounding materials are affected.
 The written scope may include boot replacement, shingle work around the penetration, fastener review, underlayment review, and interior documentation if staining is present.
+When our roofers replace a failed boot, the surrounding shingles usually have to be carefully lifted and re-sealed, and in our experience across Collin County, a clean reflashing tied into the underlayment outlasts a sealant smear — standard roof flashing details are covered under building code references like IRC R903 and R908.

 Avoid approving a vague sealant-only fix without understanding whether the boot, shingles, flashing base, fasteners, or decking are part of the concern.
+A surface bead of caulk over a cracked collar might hold for 6 to 12 months in the Texas sun before it dries out and the leak returns.

 When a pipe boot leak is not isolated